johnsmclay/linux-notes/025-upstart-and-systemd-facts.md

----
-layout: page
-title:  Upstart And Systemd Facts
+# Upstart And Systemd Facts
----

 Upstart is an event-based replacement for the /sbin/init daemon; it will start and stop tasks and services whenever the Linux system enters a specific